Brendan Rodgers Preview, Player Props: Rockies vs. Twins

 Brendan Rodgers At The Plate

-- Rodgers has eight doubles, a triple, four home runs and 11 walks while hitting .266.
+- Rodgers has nine doubles, a triple, four home runs and 11 walks while batting .264.

-- Rodgers is batting .429 with two homers during his last games and is on a six-game hitting streak.
+- Rodgers will look to extend his seven-game hitting streak.
+He's batting .318 with two homers during his last outings.

-- He has gone deep in 9.3% of his games this season, and 2.2% of his plate appearances.
+- He has hit a long ball in 9.1% of his games this season, and 2.1% of his trips to the plate.

-- Rodgers has driven in a run in 14 games this year (32.6%), including five games with more than one RBI (11.6%).
+- Rodgers has driven in a run in 14 games this season (31.8%), including five games with more than one RBI (11.4%).
 He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.